Structure and Interpretation

 Contents

-- 2.1 Learning Representations, Learning Sequences
+- 2.1 Learning Sequences in

-- 2.3 Accelerating BLAS operations on GPU
+teenygrad - 2.3 Accelerating

-2.1 Learning Sequences
+2.1 Learning Representations, Learning Sequences

-2.1.1 Sentiment Learning with Feedforward Neural Networks
+2.1.1 XOR Learning with Feedforward Neural Network

 In part 1 of the course notes we trained generalized linear models of the form ___.
 In part 2 we modify and increase the expressivity of the function class by including non-linearities .
 The feedforward neural network simply put is a series of linear and non-linear layers of the form so